 If a notification is set to landing page, it will bypass the notification filter and just open the attached URI in full view as HTML page.

-Find more information about implementing the notification filter please see the sections iOS Notification filtering, Android Notification filtering, Appcelerator Notification filtering and Phonegap Notification filtering.
+Find more information about implementing the notification filter please see the sections iOS Notification filtering, Android Notification filtering.

 A notification handler makes it possible to specify what should happen when the user taps on a notification sent by Plot.
 This for example allows directly opening a view in your app that shows more information about the subject that was shown in the notification.